HsiangHung/Machine_Learning_Note/Ensemble/Boosting/MART/README.md

 ![](images/golf.png)

 and each tree `f1`, `f2`, .... provides approaching results toward to the true target.
+The collection of the trees forms an ensemble.

 Note the cost function for regression is